Washington Custody

 Can a non-parent file for custody of a child?

-1. each parent has consented to the guardianship;
+- each parent of the child has consented to the guardianship;

-3. there is clear evidence that neither parent of the child is willing to exercise parenting functions.1
+- there is clear evidence that neither parent is willing to exercise their parenting functions.1

-The Washington Courts website has links to court forms that are needed to file a guardianship case.
-WashingtonLawHelp.org has additional information about non-parental guardianship but please note that WomensLaw.org is not affiliated with WashingtonLawHelp.org and cannot vouch for the information contained on that site.
+The Washington Courts website has links to the court forms that are needed to file a guardianship case.
+WashingtonLawHelp.org has additional information about non-parental guardianship, but please note that WomensLaw.org is not affiliated with WashingtonLawHelp.org and cannot vouch for the information contained on that site.

 For more information, you may want to talk to a lawyer.
-See our WA Finding A Lawyer page for legal referrals.
+See our Washington Finding A Lawyer page for legal referrals.

 1 R.C.W. § 11.130.185(2)